 ✓ Not applicable; this permit does not contain a SOC.
-Limits have not become more restrictive.

 SECONDARY CONTAINMENT:

 The Department has established minimum requirements for secondary containment areas.
 These conditions are necessary to prevent contamination in stormwater before storm events, and before stormwater has a risk for contamination in these areas.
 By including dry inspection requirements, the Department can be confident in the site's operational controls.
 By fixing all leaks and removing debris from the secondary containment areas prior to precipitation events, stormwater collected in the areas are unlikely to yield contamination or elicit sheen thereby allowing immediate removal of stormwater which is in compliance with SPCC plans.